 Who will survive - mentally?

-Whilst many lost their lives during previous earth shattering events, those who lived had to continue living.
-How did those who survived move from a victim mentality and survivors guilt to being thriving and contributing members of society?
+Whilst many lost their lives during previous earth-shattering events, those who lived had to continue living.
+How did those who survived transition from a victim mentality and survivor's guilt to being thriving and contributing members of society?
 What was that single spark, the driving motivation, the key to success after trauma?

-Viktor Emil Frankl (26 March 1905 – 2 September 1997) was an Austrian Holocaust survivor,neurologist, psychiatrist, philosopher and author.
+Viktor Emil Frankl (26 March 1905 – 2 September 1997) was an Austrian Holocaust survivor, neurologist, psychiatrist, philosopher, and author.
 He is well known for his work with logotherapy, the founding work of what is known today as positive psychology.
-His training years were spent as a youth counsellor addressing the high number of teen suicides occurring around the time of end of year report cards.
+His training years were spent as a youth counselor addressing the high number of teen suicides occurring around the time of end-of-year report cards.
 His program was so successful that not a single teen suicide was committed in Vienna in 1931.
-Over a four-year period (1933–1937), he treated no less than 3,000 patients each year and after 1940 assisted numerous patients avoid the Nazi euthanasia program that targeted the mentally disabled.
+Over a four-year period (1933–1937), he treated no less than 3,000 patients each year and after 1940 assisted numerous patients to avoid the Nazi euthanasia program that targeted the mentally disabled.

-His most valuable years were probably spent in concentration camps himself where he had to apply this academic learning to real life scenarios in such a way that it did not only assisted him, but also those he was in contact with.
+His most valuable years were probably spent in concentration camps himself where he had to apply this academic learning to real-life scenarios in such a way that it did not only assist him, but also those he was in contact with.
 Frankl discovered that those who survived the ordeal, mentally and showed physical endurance, were those who had something or someone to live for.
 In other words, those with a life filled with meaning.